 Foraging for Samphire:

-It grows through the Summer months and is typically found in salt or mud marshes in the UK.
-In New Zealand it can be found most often on rocky shoreline, just above the hide tide mark, fresh growing tips are best harvested in late spring to early summer.
+Samphire grows through the Summer months and is typically found in salt or mud marshes in the UK.
+In New Zealand it can be found most on a rocky shoreline, just above the hide tide mark.
+New seasons fresh growing tips are best harvested in late spring to early summer.

 Choose a location with clean coastline, good tidal movement, away from potential pollutants.